The Best Carbon Fiber Wallets

 The Kore Slim Wallet

 It Kore Slim can hold up to 8 cards total and also comes with a nifty pull tab to quickly get access to your cards.
 The carbon clip is there for easy storage of any notes (folded of course) and to keep the wallet lightweight and durable.
-The wallet also comes with a free additional of an RFID blocking card
+The wallet also comes with free additional RFID blocking cards to protect you from potential fraud.

 Pitaka MagEZ Wallet